sairam468/shopnest-ecommerce-application/README.md

 ## 📌 Overview

-ShopNest is a full-stack e-commerce web application built using Spring Boot, Thymeleaf, and MySQL.
+ShopNest is a full-stack e-commerce web application built using **Spring Boot, Thymeleaf, and MySQL**.
 It implements a complete online shopping workflow including authentication, product browsing, cart management, and order placement.

-The application follows a clean MVC layered architecture and demonstrates real-world backend development practices.
+The application follows a **clean MVC layered architecture** and demonstrates real-world backend development practices.

 ---